MoonPoet/xaprb-src/content/blog/2007/09/20/mysql-toolkit-version-896-released.md

 ### New tool: MySQL Heartbeat

 This tool was contributed by [Proven Scaling](http://provenscaling.com/)'s [Jeremy Cole](http://jcole.us/) and [Six Apart](http://www.sixapart.com/).
-It measures replication delay on a slave, which can be daisy-chained to any depth.
-It does not rely on SHOW SLAVE STATUS, and in fact it doesn't even need the slave processes to be running.
+It measures replication delay on a replica, which can be daisy-chained to any depth.
+It does not rely on SHOW SLAVE STATUS, and in fact it doesn't even need the replica processes to be running.
 You could use it to measure replication delay on your own hand-rolled replication, if you wanted.

-The most common way to use it is to run one process to update a heartbeat on the master, and another to monitor the lag on a slave (you can run as many as you wish to monitor multiple slaves).
+The most common way to use it is to run one process to update a heartbeat on the master, and another to monitor the lag on a replica (you can run as many as you wish to monitor multiple replicas).
 By default it prints moving averages of delay over one, five and fifteen-minute time windows:

 <pre>0s [  0.00s,  0.00s,  0.00s ]
    0s [  0.00s,  0.00s,  0.00s ]